#10: Sunset Beach

 You can do pretty much any sport in Stanley except perhaps ball hockey, there are any number of ways to get around the park, and you could fill up a book writing about all its history and buildings and monuments.

 It did get *just* 39 out of 40 points on our score, and the one place where people gave less than perfect scores was typically for its design: some believe Stanley is just a little too car-centred, or a little too difficult to get around if you get a bit lost.
 With a part so vast and with relatively few roads, transportation in the park will always be a source of debate.

-And it was a huge battle in 2020 in 2021, as people angrily debated the merits of temporary internal routing of roads in Stanley Park during a pandemic.
+And it was a huge battle in 2020 in 2021 and 2022, as people angrily debated the merits of temporary internal routing of roads in Stanley Park during a pandemic.

 From the outside, in a time of so much suffering, it probably looked a tad hyperbolic.

 But Stanley Park means so much to Vancouverites, and is so ingrained in people’s identity with this city, that it’s often the centre of huge cultural flashpoints.